-$$g(Y{it}) = q(t; \alpha) + \beta T{it} + \theta T{it} q(t) + \delta X{it}, \qquad \text{Equation (4)}$$ where g(.) is a log link function; the family is Poisson for utilization or Gaussian for cost; Y is the average monthly cost or annual utilization; and $q(t; \beta)$ is a function of calendar time (t) and parameters (β).
+$$g(Y{it}) = q(t; \alpha) + \beta T{it} + \theta T{it} q(t) + \delta X{it},$$ Equation (4)

+where g(.) is a log link function; the family is Poisson for utilization or Gaussian for cost; Y is the average monthly cost or annual utilization; and $q(t;\beta)$ is a function of calendar time (t) and parameters $(\beta)$ .
 Other covariates are as defined in Equation (3).
 Because negative binomial models did not converge for utilization measures, we opted to use a two-part model, where the first part is a logistic regression to model whether there was any utilization, and the second part is a Poisson model with the dependent variable truncated at zero.
-If a Poisson model did not converge to obtain 95 percent confidence intervals for this two-part model based on 100 replications.
+If a Poisson model did not converge or the estimates were unstable, we used a linear regression model.
+We bootstrapped to obtain 95 percent confidence intervals for this two-part model based on 100 replications.
 We did not use individual fixed effects in this model because only the episodes that crossed over January 2014 would contribute to the estimate of the policy's impact.